9 Apr

 Water delivery trucks use lots of fuel and generate pollution.
 Plastic Gallon Water Cooler bottles require lots of resources to make and recycle.

 Buying bottled water and schlepping it home is just as wasteful and costly.
 Paying $1 for a 20 oz bottle adds up fast.
+On average, people pay $2000 for a year of water delivery.
+The cost for the same amount of water from your home is less than $1.

 Water in most locales is safe to drink.
 Check the EPA’s site to verify.
 If your water has impurities that need to be removed for taste or chemicals like arsenic, lead, perchlorate, or atrazine, install a good water filter.
 We have an Everpure water filter system that cost a couple hundred dollars and works well.
 Just change its filter every so many months.